 Cholar Dal is a quintessential Bengali Dal that we prepare during any special occasion and especially during the festive season.
 We prepare this dal with Bengal gram (chana dal) and it has a beautiful flavor blend of sweet and savory.
 Paired with Luchi, this is such an indulging hearty meal.

 Khejur Gurer Payesh is a Bengali comfort dessert prepared with short grain aromatic 'gorinbobhog rice' or 'kalijeera rice'.
 It is often sweetened with sugar but on special occasion the white payesh is turned into mild brown by using kejur gur (date palm jaggery).

-Bengali Basanti Pulao also refer to as Mishti Pulao (Sweet Pilaf) is a festive pleasure.
-It taste pretty amazing on its own, but you should try it with Kosha Mangsho (Bengali Style Mutton Stew).
+Bengali Basanti Pulao also refer to as Mishti Pulao (Sweet Pilaf/ yellow rice) is a festive pleasure.
+It tastes pretty amazing on its own, but you should try it with Kosha Mangsho (Bengali Style Mutton Stew).
 We typically prepare it with an aromatic short grain rice called “gobindo bhog chaal” but you can use any non-sticky short grain rice.

 Good amount of moistness with delicate crumbs, this Christmas Fruit Cake with Carrot Orange is quick and bakes to perfection.
 I baked the cake repeatedly three times and everybody not only loved it but also asked for the recipe.
 With no alcohol and no caffeine, this is one of a kind Christmas fruit cake!